 On October 28, 2010, the Company completed an initial public offering ("IPO") and its common stock trades on the Nasdaq Global Select Market under the symbol "HRZN".
-The Company was formed to continue and expand the business of Compass Horizon Funding Company LLC, a Delaware limited liability company, which commenced operations in March 2008 and became the Company's wholly owned subsidiary upon the completion of the Company's IPO.

 Horizon Credit II LLC ("Credit II") was formed as a Delaware limited liability company on June 28, 2011, with the Company as its sole equity member.
 Credit II is a special purpose bankruptcy-remote entity and is a separate legal entity from the Company.
 Any assets conveyed to Credit II are not available to creditors of the Company or any other entity other than Credit II's lenders.